JELIS Submission Guidelines

 Manuscript Submission Requirements

 Articles are expected to be clearly and concisely written.
-Major articles should have a clearly stated thesis or hypothesis, a section explaining the background and purpose of the study, a description of methods or procedures, and an analytic discussion of findings, conclusions, and, if pertinent, recommendations.
 Major articles should add new information or deepen understanding of a significant problem or issue, use appropriate data and/or analysis to make a compelling argument, and cite the relevant literature.
+The implications of the paper for LIS educators should be clearly stated and explored.

 Processing of Manuscripts